RicardoPayan/calculadora_propinas_typescript/README.md

   ### TailwindCSS
   The user interface is designed using TailwindCSS, a utility-first CSS framework that allows for rapid UI development without writing custom CSS.

+ ## Demo
+You can view a live demo of the application deployed on Netlify [here](https://ripayani-calculadorapropinas-ts.netlify.app).